green-fox-academy/basic-angular-project/README.md

 ### Update Feature Branch

-This is usual to have an update on `dev` while you are working on your feature/bugfix and this is recommended to update your branch to keep consistency of your code.
-You can do this in 2 ways.
+It is common to have an update on `dev` while you are working on your own feature/bugfix in this case it is recommended to update your branch to keep it as close as possible to the most recent version.

 [`git merge` vs `git rebase`](https://www.atlassian.com/git/tutorials/merging-vs-rebasing)